CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.4.4 General IoT device.md

 Before IoT devices are used in productive operation and before they are connected to a productive network, a deployment clearance SHOULD be made.
 This SHOULD be documented.
 For deployment clearance, the installation and configuration documentation and the functionality of the IoT devices SHOULD be tested in a test.
 It SHOULD be done by a body authorized to do so in the institution.

-#### SYS.4.4.A15 Restrictive rights assignmentThe access rights to IoT devices SHOULD be assigned as restrictively as possible.
+#### SYS.4.4.A15 Restrictive rights assignment
+The access rights to IoT devices SHOULD be assigned as restrictively as possible.
 If this is not possible on the IoT devices themselves, you should consider to regulate this on the network side.

 #### SYS.4.4.A16 Eliminate malware on IoT devices